bids-standard/bids-specification/src/appendices/hed.md

 }
 ```

-The corresponding anotations in the dataset do not have a prefix:
+The corresponding annotations in the dataset do not have a prefix:

 ```Text
 Eye-blink-artifact, Seizure-PNES